The NC Principal Fellows Commission consists of:

 - The President and Chief Executive Officer of North Carolina Business Leaders for Education (BEST NC) or his or her designee.

-From our Commission Members on the Importance of Principal Preparation
+From our Current and Former Commissioners on the Importance of Principal Preparation

 “School based administrators have a profound effect on the culture of a school community.
 This, in turn, impacts students, parents, staff, and community stakeholders.
 It’s a linchpin position.
 Professional learning in a preparation program such as TP3/NCPFP is where the administrator becomes grounded in best practices and begins their leadership journey.”